CloudLabs-Samples/EduLabs/DataScience/linux/README.md

    ![](../images/auto.png)

-1. Execute one by one cells by clicking on the cell and selecting the execute button.
+1. Execute one by one cell by clicking on the cell and selecting the execute button.

    ![](../images/runcommand.png)

 ## Summary

-In this exercise, you have signed in to the JupyterLab Portal and reviewed the environment.
+In this exercise, you have signed in to the JupyterLab Portal and executed the Notebook.